ilastik/ilastik/CONTRIBUTING.md

    gh repo clone ilastik
    ```

-1. If you have an existing [Miniconda][miniconda] installation, you can use it for ilastik development, but configure conda to use [strict channel priority][strict-channel-priority].
-If your conda version is older than 23.10.0, make sure install `mamba`, and for all following steps, run the commands with "`mamba`" instead of "`conda`" (or consider updating conda instead):
+1. If you have an existing conda installation, you can use it for ilastik development, but configure it to use [strict channel priority][strict-channel-priority].

    ```
    conda config --set channel_priority strict

-   conda --version  # If below 23.10.0, install mamba, and use mamba instead of conda for all further steps: conda install --name base --channel conda-forge mamba
    ```

 1. Create a new environment and install dependencies: